 Importantly, this degree is not offered part-time, so may not be the ideal option for every student.

 You can find USyd scholarships here!

-The current guaranteed ATAR for this degree is 82.
+The current guaranteed ATAR for a Bachelor of Applied Science (Exercise and Sport Science) is 82.

 USyd also offers several alternative pathways into this course.
 If you do not get your required ATAR, but you achieve a Band 6 in high-level English or Maths, you can have your ATAR adjusted by up to five points under the Academic Excellence Scheme.